tw93/Pake/README_EN.md

 <p align="center">
   <img src=https://gw.alipayobjects.com/zos/k/fa/logo-modified.png width=138/>
   <h1 align="center">Pake</h1>
-  <div align="left">A simple way to package a web page with Rust to create Mac App, using Tauri as underlying layer, supporting WeRead、Twitter、Youtube、Google Translate、Reference、Flomo、Witeboard、YuQue、RunCode、Vercel、V2EX、Tools, detailed development tutorial can be seen at the bottom, welcome to [Discussions](https://github.com/tw93/Pake/discussions) to see if there have anything you interesting.</div>
+  <div align="left">A simple way to package a web page with Rust to create Mac App, using Tauri as underlying layer, supporting WeRead、Twitter、Youtube、Google Translate、Reference、Flomo、Witeboard、YuQue、RunCode、Vercel、V2EX、Tools, detailed development tutorial can be seen at the bottom, welcome to <a href=https://github.com/tw93/Pake/discussions>Discussions</a> to see if there have anything you interesting.</div>
 </p>

 ## Features